ihmeuw-msca/mrtool/docs/source/concepts/data_gen/rr2_log_linear.rst

 Sample Code
 -----------

-To setup the problem, we will only need ``LinearCovModel`` as well.
+To setup the problem, we will only need ``LinearCovModel``, just as in :ref:`rr1_binary`.

-If there is already a column in the data frame corresponding to the exposure differences, we could simply use it as the covariate.
+If there is already a column in the data frame corresponding to the exposure differences, we can simply use it as the covariate.

 .. code-block:: python